Ali Milani: University and students' unions

-Ali Milani studied International Relations at the Brunel University London.
+Milani studied International Relations at the Brunel University London.
 Whilst at university, he was elected President of the Union of Brunel Students, a role he held between 2015 and 2017.
 His campaign slogan was "Making Brunel work for us".
 He later said, in a 2017 BuzzFeed News article, that the "election campaign was one of the worst I had to go through, with all sorts of different abuse".
 He said attack posters were made of his face superimposed on images from the September 11 attacks, and texts were sent falsely claiming that he would shut down the bar.
 He referred to a "huge unspoken-about fear among Muslim students" in getting involved with student politics but said that "We will break down these barriers".

 As president, Milani gave statements criticising Brunel for commercialising student accommodation, claiming that the "vast chunk" of a student loan goes to accommodation, requiring many students to work "15 to 20 hours per week".
 Milani said that universities "know they can" charge the amounts they do for accommodation "because the students have no choice".
 He also wrote that the tripling of student tuition fees to £9,000 per year caused a "psychological and cultural impact" as well as adverse economic effects, in response to a report that student wellbeing was decreasing.

 Milani was also involved in the organisation of a walkout against media personality and Sun columnist Katie Hopkins.
 As Hopkins began speaking at a university debate, 50% of the audience turned their backs on her and left.
 Milani commented that "we expressed our concerns that she has no academic credibility and contributes nothing to the debate", saying that "our students find [some of her views] offensive".
 He said of the decision to organise a walkout that "Ms Hopkins has the right to speak, but we also have the right to express our discontent".
 Following the event, Milani wrote a blog article for The Huffington Post entitled "Our Students Were Right to Walk Out – Brunel Is Better Than Katie Hopkins".

 Whilst president, Milani gave a statement opposing the UK government's Prevent, a counter-terrorism strategy.
 Milani opined that the strategy is "about grabbing one community and providing disproportionate amounts of suspicion and spying on", citing students' unions that were forced to hand over lists of Islamic society membership to police.
 He claimed that "Right wing extremism is almost four times more likely to be a problem on campuses and your streets than Islamic extremism".

 The National Union of Students (NUS) is a confederation of 600 UK students' unions.
-In 2017, Ali Milani was elected vice president for Union Development.
-Milani was re-elected as vice president for Union Development in March 2018 and served until 2019.
+In 2017, Milani was elected vice president for Union Development.
+He was re-elected as vice president for Union Development in March 2018 and served until 2019.
 In office, Milani supported the UCU and University staff in their pay dispute and consequent strike action and campaigned for universities to do more to tackle climate change.